 On February 2, 2021, INJ issued an aggregate of \$11.0 million of senior secured bridge notes ("Senior Secured Bridge Notes") which notes mature on the earlier of (i) February 2, 2023, (ii) the date on which we close a Qualified Financing and (iii) such earlier date that the principal amount may become due and payable pursuant to the terms of such notes.
 The Senior Secured Bridge Notes accrue interest at a rate of 14% per annum (decreasing to 8% per annum upon the completion of the Recapitalization Transaction (the "Effective Date")) which interest is payable quarterly, and in kind, commencing on March 31, 2021.
-INJ and the holder of the Senior Secured Bridge Notes may mutually agree that all or part of the repayment of the Obligations (as defined in the Senior Secured Bridge Notes) be applied to the subscription price for our securities issued in connection with a Qualified Financing or otherwise, subject to approval by our board of directors and compliance with applicable laws; provided that such subscription for secured Bridge Notes.
-"Qualified Financing" means a transaction or series of INJ.
+INJ and the holder of the Senior Secured Bridge Notes may mutually agree that all or part of the repayment of the Obligations (as defined in the Senior Secured Bridge Notes) be applied to the subscription price for our securities issued in connection with a Qualified Financing or otherwise, subject to approval by our board of directors and compliance with applicable laws; provided that such subscription for securities may occur only after the Effective Date.
+The Senior Secured Bridge Notes are secured by a security interest in certain assets of INJ.
 We have provided a guarantee in respect of all of the obligations of INJ under the Senior Secured Bridge Notes.
-"Qualified Financing" means a transaction or series of related transactions resulting in net proceeds to us of not less than \$10 million from the subscription of our securities, including, but not limited to, a private placement or rights offering.
+"Qualified Financing" means a transaction or series of related transactions resulting in net proceeds to us of not less than \$10.0 million from the subscription of our securities, including, but not limited to, a private placement or rights offering.